MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/terms/lifecycle.md

 We recommend that Dynamics GP customers reach out to their Dynamics GP reselling partner with any questions or concerns.
 Microsoft remains committed to provide updates as described earlier.
 The Dynamics GP partner ecosystem has always been strong and will continue to release new add-ons that extend Dynamics GP.

 > [!TIP]
-> If you're a Dynamics GP customer and want to migrate to the cloud, reach out to a partner.
+> If you're a Dynamics GP customer and want to migrate to the cloud, reach out to your Dynamics GP partner.
 You can choose to migrate to Dynamics 365 Business Central or Dynamics 365 Finance to take advantage of the cloud, and your partner can help you migrate data.
 >
 > If you *don't* want to migrate to the cloud, you can choose to keep up-to-date with the latest version of Dynamics GP or migrate to Dynamics 365 on-premises.
 The choice is yours, and Microsoft supports both scenarios.